Mississippi Christian University School of Law

-Mississippi College School of Law (MC Law or MC Law School) is the law school of Mississippi College, a private university in Jackson, Mississippi.
+Mississippi Christian University School of Law (MC Law or MC Law School) is the law school of Mississippi Christian University, a private university in Jackson, Mississippi.
 MC Law is one of two law schools in the state of Mississippi and the only law school in Jackson, the state capital.
 It is accredited by the American Bar Association.

 History

 The law school was founded in 1930 as the Jackson School of Law.
-In 1975, the law school was acquired by Mississippi College.
+In 1975, the law school was acquired by Mississippi Christian University.
 In 1980, MC Law gained full ABA accreditation.
 MC Law is one of two law schools in the state of Mississippi, and the only law school in the capital, Jackson.
 Since 1990, MC Law has been a member of the Association of American Law Schools (AALS).

+The law school changed its name as a part of the main campus's bicentennital celebration and name change in 2026.

 Campus

-The Mississippi College School of Law is located in the historic sector of downtown Jackson, within walking distance of City Hall, the Mississippi Supreme Court, the Federal District Courts, and the Governor's Mansion.
+The Mississippi Christian University School of Law is located in the historic sector of downtown Jackson, within walking distance of City Hall, the Mississippi Supreme Court, the Federal District Courts, and the Governor's Mansion.

 In December 2005, MC Law completed a construction and renovation project which more than doubled the size of the original campus.
 A new classroom building was added along with an auditorium building.
 The Law Library occupies three floors in the Law School's West Wing, and contains one of the largest Mississippi collections of legal books, journals and microforms including statutes, court reports, digests, encyclopedias, treatises, loose-leaf services, periodicals and government documents.
 Beginning in 2013, the Law Library is also the repository of the Mississippi Legislature's video archive footage.
-The main campus for Mississippi College is located about 15 miles to the west in Clinton, Mississippi.
+The main campus for Mississippi Christian University is located about 15 miles to the west in Clinton, Mississippi.